 After I had gotten to know Jiang Tian better, I started occasionally subbing in as an employee, helping out at the event venues on Sundays.
 Since discovering that I was moonlighting at this platform, Liu Can also began making more frequent appearances at their events.

 “Perfect, now that you’re around you can help me keep an eye on things,” Liu Can said.
 She and Zhou Yang had stayed in touch this whole time, but hadn’t yet taken the next step in their relationship.
 “Dating is like looking for a job.
 Everyone wants to keep their options open, picking the best of the best.”

 As for Dong Jun, the next time I saw her was at a “High-Earning Men and Long-Legged Beauties Only” event.
-This event had a higher threshold for entry: male attendees needed to earn more than 500,000 RMB a year, have an apartment in Shanghai, and at minimum a bachelor’s degree; female attendees needed to be over 165 cm tall, under 50 kg in weight, under 28, and have a degree from a 211 or 985 school.
+This event had a higher threshold for entry: Male attendees needed to earn more than 500,000 RMB a year, have an apartment in Shanghai, and at minimum a bachelor’s degree; female attendees needed to be over 165 cm tall, under 50 kg in weight, under 28, and have a degree from a highly ranked school.